Dervish War: Attack on Jidali

 British camel troopers in 1913, between Berbera and Odweyne in British Somaliland.

 After the failure of General Manning's offensive, General Charles Egerton was entrusted with a response.
-Following extensive preparations, he united his field force at Bacaadweeyn (Badwein) on 9 January 1904 and defeated the Haroun at Jidali the next day.
-The British and their allies from Hobyo harassed the Haroun along their retreat, and lost many of his camels and livestock throughout February.
+Following extensive preparations, he united his field force at Bacaadweeyn (Badwein) on 9 January 1904 and defeated the Mullah at Jidali the next day.
+The British and their allies from Hobyo harassed the dervishes along their retreat, and lost many of his camels and livestock throughout February.